 In most situations it will be appropriate to award accreditation in two stages.
-The first stage involves a provisional desk assessment by the national mine action authority or its agent based on documentary evidence presented by the demining organisation, such as organisational charts, management qualifications and proven experience.
-The second stage involves an onsite assessment to confirm that people, equipment, materials and procedures are being used as intended, and that demining activities are being conducted in a safe, effective and efficient manner.
+The first stage involves a provisional desk assessment by the NMAA or its agent based on documentary evidence presented by the demining organisation, such as organisational charts, management qualifications and proven experience.
+The second stage involves an on-site assessment to confirm that people, equipment, materials and procedures are being used as intended, and that demining activities are being conducted in a safe, effective and efficient manner.

-5 General requirements
+5. General requirements

-5.1 Basic considerations
+5.1.
+Basic considerations